tnichols217/notes/APBiology/6/Notes/Case Study/2 - Gene Expression in Stem Cells.md

 1. The Gene expression differs greatly between the HFF and iPS cells.
 	- For example in the SOX2-KLF4 genes, the iPS cells display significantly more gene expression than the HFF cells
 	- The exact opposite can be seen in the COL1A2-TSLP genes, and they appear to be roughly similar on the GAPDH-CDK1 genes
-2. Look at the graph, Red gr
+2. Look at the graph, red bar much bigger, then blue bar big, then same
+3. This supports my claim that environmental factors in development effect the expression of genes.
+Since iPS and HFF cells were probably made for different purposes,